MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-debug-apps.md

 ## Before you begin

 The first thing to check is the connector.
-Follow the troubleshooting flow in [Debug application proxy connector issues](application-proxy-debug-connectors.md) to confirm application proxy connectors are configured correctly.
+To learn how to debug an application proxy connector, see [Debug application proxy connector issues](application-proxy-debug-connectors.md).
 If you're still having issues, return to this article to troubleshoot the application.

 ## Flowchart for application issues